 THE NURSERY BLOSSOMS

 With their move to Carlisle in 1991, Sacks and Schafer acquired an acre of field space in which to test their new crosses.
 (In addition to Siberian irises, they also raise versicolor and crested irises, as well as a number of species and interspecific hybrids.)
 Today, the couple estimates that they make about 120 Siberian crosses each year, and release between six and nine new hybrids.
 Schafer says that it takes about five years to determine whether a new plant is worth propagating and selling.
-“The plants bloom either the second or third year from seed,” he says, “and then you have to weed out all the ones whose colors you don’t like, or that don’t present any breeding possibilities.
+“The plants bloom either the second or third year from seed,” he says, “and then you have to weed out all the ones whose colors you don't like, or that don't present any breeding possibilities.
 Then you have to take a year off, because when you transplant the ‘savers” they get set back a little bit.
-And then you watch them for another year and line them out [i.e., see how they stand up to conditions in the field].
-If they don’t line out, you can’t sell them.”
+And then you watch them for another year and line them out undefined.
+If they don't line out, you can't sell them.”

 This lengthy trial process pays off, because Sacks and Schafer's Siberians offer more than just floral beauty: their flower stalks are always well branched, so that the plants bloom both heavily and long.
 In addition, the flowers are always in proportion to the size of the plant, never grossly huge, and they are carried well above the foliage, which remains attractive all season.
 (The notion that all Siberian irises have good, long-lasting foliage is a myth; many, especially some of the older cultivars, start going to hell soon after they finish blooming.)
 Couple these traits with the fact that they're tough, undemanding, and long-lived, and you get that sought-after horticultural prize, a “good garden plant.”